vulk29/Solving_BP_R/content/docs/chapter1/_index.md

 ## Knowing your way around RStudio (Copyright (c) Data Carpentry)

-Let's start by learning about [RStudio](https://www.rstudio.com/), which is an Integrated Development Environment (IDE) for working with R.
+Now that you have everything going, let's start by learning about [RStudio](https://www.rstudio.com/), which is an Integrated Development Environment (IDE) for working with R.

 The RStudio IDE open-source product is free under the